MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/case-studies-overview.md

     :::column:::
        [![AfterNow's process - envisioning, prototyping, building](../out-of-scope/images/whatisenvisioning-640px.png)](../out-of-scope/case-study-afternows-process-envisioning,-prototyping,-building.md)
         **[AfterNow's process - envisioning, prototyping, building](../out-of-scope/case-study-afternows-process-envisioning,-prototyping,-building.md)**<br>
-        At AfterNow, we work with you to turn your ideas and aspirations into concrete, fully operational products and experiences ready for the market.
+        At AfterNow, we work with you to turn your ideas and aspirations into concrete, fully operational products, and experiences ready for the market.
 But before we write a single line of code, we create a blueprint through a process called envisioning.<br>
         *April 2017*
     :::column-end:::
     :::column:::